Department of Communication, College of Humanities and Social Sciences

-Students wishing to declare a major in communication must have completed 90 credits, 12 to 15 of which have been completed at Western Washington University with a GPA of 2.5 or above.
+Students wishing to declare a major in communication must have completed at least 60 credits with a GPA of 2.5 or above.
 Students must submit a portfolio to the department (see below) in order to be admitted through a competitive selection process.

 Admission to the major will, in part, be determined by the number of applicants and their qualifications in any given quarter.
 Cumulative grade point average (GPA) will be one of the major criteria for admission.
 In most quarters, the average GPA of successful applications is above 3.0.
 Other factors considered by faculty when selecting communication majors are writing samples, work and service experiences with diverse populations, reference letters, and seniority at WWU.

 Before applying to become a Communication major, students must:

 Once the above courses have been completed, students can submit a portfolio of their work on or before Monday of the fourth week of fall, winter and spring quarters.
 The faculty will then review the portfolios and announce the names of successful applicants before the end of each quarter.
 Students are allowed to make a maximum of two application attempts.

 - Transcripts of all college work completed to date

 - A letter of intent to major in communication